 Even though we’re pretty familiar with the RV world, there were still so many types of RVs we had never seen.
 There really is something for every budget and lifestyle.
 Want to go all out with a patio, garage, spacious bathroom, reclining chairs, and washer/dryer?
 You’ll find plenty of luxury options.
 Prefer something eco-friendly and sustainable?
 They have an all-electric RV.
 Looking for something that’s easy to get around in since you’ll be spending a lot of time outdoors?
 Plus, there’s everything in between.

 We prefer a mix of luxury and convenience, and of course something photogenic.
 The huge RVs are luxurious.
 The amount of comfort and amenities that they have always wow us.
-We spent a lot of time during the show just sitting and hanging out inside these RVs.
+We spent a lot of time during the show hanging out inside these RVs.
 We still want the luxury of an RV, but in something more compact so we can move easily.
-We also really like the trailer set up so we can leave our home and still take our car out for micro adventures in the area.
+The trailer set up is also interesting, since it lets us leave our home base and still take our car out for micro adventures in the area.

 One of the most exciting moments at the conference was The Reveal, where they highlighted the industry’s best new products.
 They had nine different categories and a panel of consumer media and social media experts selected their faves.
 It really shows you how wide of a selection there is within the RV world.